darron-haworth/MyFirstWebApiOnMac/README.md

+# dotNet Core WebAPI rest service written on Mac using Postgres backend (VSCode)

+I've been wanting to get my feet wet with dotNet Core on the Mac.
+I need to build out some API's for my personal React Native mobile project and I want to host them on Unix servers using open source DB.
+This project is just a playground for me to work out the mechanics.

 # Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.